Productions is a recording studio and label in Milwaukee, Wisconsin

 We are happy to provide that service, however, there is no fast,

 inexpensive way for us to go about it.
-To hire us to use our
+Records and tapes must be copied

-handful records or tapes that you need transferred, ask a friend or
+handful records or tapes that you need transferred, ask a younger

-literally be less expensive for you to buy a computer and learn
+cassettes, it would literally be less expensive for you to buy a

 the amount of time we spend in the studio engineering a product to

 we charged a flat rate, we'd go out of business.
 Our hourly rates,

 conservatively and always in favor of the client.
 This is to